xcart/xcart-docs/_pages/kb_en/products/file_attachments.md

      * via URL

 2. Choose the file and click **Upload**
+  The maximum file size is limited by the server settings.

 3. The file will be added to the product
   ![att-3.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-3.png)